Denham Court (homestead): Denham Court

 Margaret Browne (née Riley) grew up at Denham Court, Ingleburn, which had a prominent colonial garden.
 Browne was the first woman to write a book on gardening in Australia, under the name Mrs Rolf Boldrewood.
 She wrote letters to the much older Ellen Foreman (née Moore), who lived with her parents at Raby, Catherine Field and later established Ellensville, Mt.Hunter.
 These letters survive and have been published as a book by Pacita Alexander, showing the ties between the colonial properties of the Cumberland Plain and hints of the influence of those places on the shared joys of gardening.

 From the 1860s most of the land was subdivided and sold.

 In turn Richard Blomfield's son, Andrew took charge and oversaw a huge subdivision of the Denham Court property (then 1368 acres) in 1884, creating 444 blocks and leaving the old house standing on only 26 acres (10.4ha).
 Yet few of these blocks were sold.

 The 1884 auction brochure included an extensive pictorial record of the estate.
 There were 66 acres reserved around the house but the house did not sell until 1890 when it was purchased with 200 acre by Mr J. C. Mayne.

 In 1901 the widower Mayne married local lass Maud McDonald.
 It was their niece, Miss Gowan Flora MacDOnald, who inherited the historic holding and sparked a debate with Campbelltown City Council over naming the suburb "Denham Court" in 1970.
 She fought tooth and nail to prevent Denham Court being used as the suburb name, making special representations to Liverpool Council asking that the name be applied to the historic Denham Court house and farm, which she owned.
 Any use of the name for surrounding areas was unauthorised, she argued.
-She suggested the "Edmondston" name be used istead, honouring locally bred John Edmondson who won the first Australian Victoria Cross for bravery in World War II.
+She suggested the "Edmondston" name be used instead, honouring locally bred John Edmondson who won the first Australian Victoria Cross for bravery in World War II.
 Liverpool Council, regarding it as a fine tribute to the local war hero, offered no objection.
 But the suburb straddled the council (local government area) boundary.
 And the support of Campbelltown Council was needed prior to any name change - support that was hard to find.
 Hostile aldermen claimed the "Parish of Denham Court" was a historic name applying to the whole area and not just the house and farm.
 Council objected.
 In November 1970 the NSW Geographical Names Board attempted a compromise.
 It decided to name part of the area within Liverpool boundary as "Edmonson Park", while the remainder would simply be "Denham".
 This drew unanimous criticism from Campbelltown Council and the war of words continued until 1976, when the full title was finally approved.